krampster/SensibleBot/README.md

 1. In Visual Studio, right click on the Bot C# project and choose "Manage NuGet Packages..."
 1. Click on the "Installed" tab.
 You should see a package called "RLBot.Framework".
 1. If an upgrade is available, it should say so and give you the option to upgrade.

-### Upgrading in Rider
-1. In Rider, right click on the Bot C# project and choose "Manage NuGet Packages".
-1. In the "Installed Packages" section, click on the package called "RLBot.Framework".
-1. If the "Version" dropdown contains a higher version than what your project currently has, you can select that version and click the Upgrade button next to the dropdown to upgrade.

 ## Notes